 Eduardo Galeano's ode to the courage of hope ends with the words,

-no tienen fronteras los mapas del alma ni del tiempo,
+no tienen fronteras los mapas del alma ni del tiempo,neither maps of the soul nor of time have frontiers.

 With these words, he connects souls across space and time, just as Javier Sicilia's caravan journey maps connections between souls across space and time.
 Along the U.S.-Mexican border, the fates of the citizens of two nations are inextricably tied together.
 And their fates are strung together with those of Indigenous Americans in New Mexico and African Americans in the agricultural South and the soldiers from throughout Latin America who have come to the Western Hemisphere Institute for Security Cooperation at Fort Benning, Ga., to learn how to wage war against the illegality of drugs and uphold the illusion of security in their countries and more African Americans and Mexican Americans and so many more people from less developed countries who have come without official sanction to the industrial North to try to forge a better life.